laravel/docs/helpers.md

 <a name="method-str-remove"></a>
 #### `Str::remove()` {#collection-method}

-The `Str::remove` method removes the given value or array of values in the string:
+The `Str::remove` method removes the given value or array of values from the string:

     use Illuminate\Support\Str;